 Here's what they know that you don't: good prompting isn't about writing better requests.
 It's about giving the AI the right context to understand your specific codebase and patterns.

-TL;DR: Most developers treat AI prompting like Google searches - short requests hoping for magic.
+Most developers treat AI prompting like Google searches: short requests hoping for magic.
 But AI code generation works best when you treat it like pair programming with someone who needs to understand your entire system before they can help effectively.

 The shift from random prompting to structured approaches mirrors how we moved from cowboy coding to engineering discipline.
 Academic research now establishes "promptware engineering" as applying software engineering principles to prompt development.
 But what does this actually mean for your daily coding?